defjaf/MCMC/README.md

 The `-e` installs in "editable" or "developer" mode which doesn't actually copy the files into your site-packages, but just leaves them where they are.

+It is possible that git will complain about not having `git-lfs` installed.
+If so, let me know...

 There may still be some issues in accessing data files.

 The `run` directory shows some recent examples of SED fitting, which is the